azeltov/adf-dataflow-workshop/docs/01-provision-resources.md

 ![RG-2](00-images/00-rg-2.png)

 ### 2.0.
-Provision a storage account (v2, hot tier, with HNS enabled) in your Azure subscription
+Provision a storage account (v2, hot tier, with HNS enabled) in your resource group

 2.0.1.
 Go to the resource group and click on "Add"<br>